Skip to content

 How do you change or renew a work permit in Germany?

-If you decide to work for another company while holding a valid work permit, you need to apply to have your residence permit for the purpose of employment or EU Blue Card amended.
-To amend the permit, the applicant should:
+If you decide to work for another company while holding a valid work permit, you need to apply to have your residence permit for employment or the EU Blue Card amended.
+Here is the Germany work visa change of employer process:

 If amending the permit, no fee is required.
-If the residence permit or EU Blue Card is being extended, the fee is 96.00 euros.
+If the residence permit or EU Blue Card is being extended, the fee is EUR 96.

 Depending on the permit you hold, after expiry you may be eligible to apply to become a German Permanent Resident, meaning you won’t have to continue renewing your residence permit every few years and you will be entitled to the same benefits as a German citizen.